 Bat Path Drill

-This drill keeps it simple for beginner hitters by breaking the swing progression down into three easy steps.
+This baseball hitting drill for beginners keeps it simple by breaking the swing progression down into three easy steps.
 To get started, approach the Tee and get into your stance near the back of the batter’s box.

 Get in your stance, and start your swing pausing at the launch position.
 Here, you’ll want to see your front heel up and off the ground, and your bat should be vertical with the barrel pointing straight up.
 Be sure that your posture is similar to the hitter below:

 Develop a rhythm of the bat falling and your heel falling together.
 These two moves should happen simultaneously and our hips should begin to open and separate.
 The key to this drill is rhythm and beginning to feel these movements.
 Perform the first two progressions three or four times consecutively before jumping to the third progression.

 After getting a rhythm and performing the first two progressions a few times, we’ll then want to finish the drill by finishing our swing and driving the ball off the tee into the net.

 This drill is a great way to break up the different movements in the swing and begin to feel each one.
 Being an elite hitter has so much to do with the rhythm and feel of the swing, when we work with beginner hitters we like to spend time breaking the swing down and pausing at each phase to ensure we’re doing the movements correctly.
 Once we feel comfortable with the movements in these phases, we then complete the drill by driving the baseball into the net.
 If at any time you feel you are losing your K posture or something doesn’t feel right, slow down your tempo and focus on getting the correct movements at each phase before finishing the swing.

 Stride and Separation Drill